 Sometimes, the best way to get things done really is the easiest way.

 As you make your team’s schedule and start completing tasks, it’s important to keep all the stakeholders in the loop about progress, milestones, and other aspects.

 A good task and project management tool can help a lot.

-With Office 365 and Project Central, you’ll be able to monitor project progress and keep everyone informed.
+With Microsoft 365 and Project Central, you’ll be able to monitor project progress and keep everyone informed.